NekoLuka/GetGitRepo/README.md

 - GIT_REPO_LOCATION: The location of where the cloned repo is stored (default: ./repo)
 - LOG_FILE_LOCATION: The location of the log file (default: ./RepoWiki.log)
 - LOG_LEVEL: The level to be logged, the higher, the more will be logged (default: 1)

+### Road map

+- Support for multiple repositories at once
+- Support for private repositories